Low Latency Instance Segmentation by Continuous Clustering for LiDAR Sensors: RELATED WORK

 \section{RELATED WORK}

-To the best of our knowledge, there is currently no approach capable of seamlessly integrating the continuously incoming points from a LiDAR sensor into a continuous data and object representation without intermediate accumulation.
-While in classical distance-based clustering it is common to accumulate an entire rotation of the sensor, there are several machine learning techniques capable of processing slices of a rotation \cite{han_2020_streaming, chen_2021_polarstream, loiseau_2022_online, abdelfattah_2023_multi}.
-Our work builds upon the concepts of existing distance-based clustering approaches on range images.
-Therefore, these will be discussed in detail in order to explain and motivate the design choices of our algorithm.
+We begin by describing approaches that divide the LiDAR rotation into slices to reduce latency.
+Subsequently, we detail existing clustering-based methods that operate on a full LiDAR rotation, to convey the foundational concepts.
+Lastly, we introduce two further approaches that most closely resemble our work in that they initiate clustering prior to the completion of a LiDAR rotation and are based on clustering.

+\paragraph{Slice-based Approaches for Latency Reduction} There are several machine learning techniques capable of processing slices of a rotation \cite{han_2020_streaming, chen_2021_polarstream, loiseau_2022_online, abdelfattah_2023_multi}.
+There is a trade-off between reducing latency through smaller slices and minimizing cuts within object instances by enlarging the slices.
+In order to handle these cuts, spatio-temporal network architectures are utilized, such as recurrent neural networks, transformer-based architectures or temporally accumulated bird's-eye view feature maps.
+Since our approach is not based on discrete segments, this issue does not arise here.
+Although our work discusses clustering based solely on Euclidean distance, it is also conceivable to use the similarity of a point's feature vector as additional criterion, where distance serves merely as an upper threshold.
+This enables our approach to be applicable in the context of deep learning methodologies.

-\paragraph{Range Image Generation} Almost all methods use the metadata and the ordered data stream to sort the points into a range image, where rows correspond to individual lasers sorted by elevation angle, and columns contain points with similar azimuth angles \cite{moosmann_2009_segmentation, bogoslavskyi_2016_fast, zermas_2017_fast, burger_2018_fast2, yang_2020_two, zhang_2022_real}.
-Compared to spherical projection based methods \cite{oh_2022_travel}, this leads to a compact but complete data representation.
+\paragraph{Clustering-based Approaches on Full Scan} Our work builds upon the concepts of existing distance-based clustering approaches on range images \cite{moosmann_2009_segmentation, bogoslavskyi_2016_fast, zermas_2017_fast, burger_2018_fast2, yang_2020_two, zhang_2022_real, oh_2022_travel}.
+All of them first accumulate a full LiDAR rotation before they start to generate a range image.
+Almost all methods use the metadata and the ordered data stream to sort the points into a range image, where rows correspond to individual lasers sorted by elevation angle, and columns contain points within a particular azimuth range \cite{moosmann_2009_segmentation, bogoslavskyi_2016_fast, zermas_2017_fast, burger_2018_fast2, yang_2020_two, zhang_2022_real}.
+Compared to spherical projection based methods \cite{oh_2022_travel}, this leads to a complete and, at the same time, compact data representation with a low number of empty cells and insertion collisions.
 Therefore, in our approach the continuous range image is also generated by extending the concepts of this method.

-The range image is typically represented by a graph, with pixels corresponding to the nodes and edges representing direct neighborhoods.
-This generalized data structure can also represent the cyclical nature of the range image or missing measurements.
-Moreover, the graph is ideally suited for subsequent algorithms as edges can be removed if the Euclidean distance between two cells is too large.
-Likewise, edges that go beyond direct neighborhoods can be added to cluster across missing measurements or occlusions.